riverKanies/bitcoin-uri-ffi/bitcoin-uri-ffi-overview.md

 ### Payjoin-flutter

 Mobile environments are a pain.
 I'm using android studio emulators for most all testing.
-I run the payjoin-flutter/example project in an emulator.
+I run the payjoin-flutter/example project in two emulators, one for sender and one for receiver.

 ```
 cd payjoin-flutter/example